-Consider the variant of our nucleation and growth model in which the only nucleation occurs at time zero, at the origin, and a droplet grows according to the usual $1$- and $2$-neighbour rules.
+Consider the variant of our nucleation and growth model in which the only nucleation occurs at time zero, at the origin, and a droplet grows according to the usual $1$- and $2$-neighbour rates (i.e., $k/n$ and $1$).
 This model was introduced and studied by Kesten and Schonmann~\cite{KS95}, who determined the limiting behaviour of the infected droplet.
 In order to prove Theorem~\ref{thm:NG2d} we will require some rather more detailed information about the growth, both during the `accelerating phase' and the `terminal velocity phase'.

-Let $S(m)\subset\Z^2$ denote the square centred on the origin of side-length $2m+1$, and let $T^-(m)$ and $T^+(m)$ (respectively) denote the time at which the first site of $\Z^2 \setminus S(m-1)$ is infected, and the first time at which all of $S(m)$ is infected, in the Kesten--Schonmann process.
+Let $S(m)\subset\Z^2$ denote the square centred on the origin with $2m+1$ sites on each side, and let $T^-(m)$ and $T^+(m)$ (respectively) denote the time at which the first site of $\Z^2 \setminus S(m-1)$ is infected, and the first time at which all of $S(m)$ is infected, in the Kesten--Schonmann process.
 The following theorem describes the growth of a droplet in the accelerating phase.

 \begin{theorem} Fix $\delta > 0$ and let $n \in \N$.
 For every $1 \le k = k(n) \ll n$ and every $1 \ll m = m(n) \ll \sqrt{(n / k) \log (n/k)}$, we have

 with high probability as $n \to \infty$. \end{theorem}